Concentration bounds for the empirical angular measure with statistical learning applications: Concentration inequalities

-The inner and outer hulls of a union $A_1 \cup A_2$ are now defined as the unions of the inner and outer hulls of $A_1$ and $A_2$.
-The verification of Assumptions~\ref{ass:A} and~\ref{ass:VF} is completely similar.
 In combination with Example~\ref{ex:linear}, this property covers classifiers built from decision trees with a given depth.
-The leaves of such a tree correspond to unions of rectangles, the maximum number of rectangles in the union being determined by the tree depth.
-Decision trees appear in our numerical experiments in Section~\ref{sec:expe-classif}. \end{example}
+The leaves of such a tree correspond to unions of rectangles, the maximum number of rectangles in the union being determined by the tree depth. \egroup \end{example}